 Some riders change saddles for the cobbled Classics, going for something with more cushioning.

-Team Sky’s Elia Viviani, for example, switches from a regular Fizik Arione to the Arione K1 with more padding.
+Team Ineos’s Elia Viviani, for example, switches from a regular Fizik Arione to the Arione K1 with more padding.
 It's actually designed as a triathlon saddle.

 Other riders prefer to stick with their tried and tested favourite.